Adjunct biology professor full time jobs - 114 jobs

 Minimum Qualifications

-* Earned doctoral degree in nursing or closely related field from a regionally accredited institution by the time of hire.
-Appropriate terminal degree must be completed by January 1, 2026.
+* PhD in nursing or closely related field from a regionally accredited institution (MSN required if PhD is in a related discipline).
+Appropriate terminal degree must be completed by July 1, 2026.
 Persons who are ABD will be hired at the rank of Instructor;

 Preferred Qualifications